 In 1722 the settlers on the west side of the river, plagued each spring by isolating floods, built a second church in Sudbury.
 The communities separated in 1780: the west side of the river kept the name of Sudbury, and the east side was called East Sudbury (later to be renamed Wayland).

 Construction of the present church building was begun in 1814 and completed in 1815.
 The building conforms largely to a federal model of the architect Asher Benjamin.
 The original interior had a raised pulpit and side galleries.
 Interior modifications resulting in the present two-story arrangement were made in 1850.
 The church bell (which is still in place) was cast by the foundry of Paul Revere and Son.
+The bell weighs 1019 lbs, according to this list.

 In 1815, the Reverend John Burt Wight was called to First Parish.
 The church adopted the Unitarian position a decade later, under his ministry.
 During the periods 1839-1840 and 1848-1865, the church’s minister was Edmund Hamilton Sears, a prominent writer, social reformer, and an influential community leader.
 His famous hymn, “It Came Upon the Midnight Clear,” was written for the First Parish Sunday School.